Tsveta-Kamenova/TaskBoard-JS/README.md

 # TaskBoard JS App + RESTful API

-The JS app "Task Board" holds a board of tasks.
+The JS app "Task Board" holds a board of tasks (in Trello style).
 Tasks have state, which is displayed as columns (boards): Open, In Progress, Done.
 The app supports the following operations:
  - Home page (view tasks count + menu): `/`
  - View the boards with tasks: `/boards`
  - View the tasks by given board: `/board/:board`